isa-ulisboa/greends-ipython/README.md

 ### Exercises

 1. Adapt the code above such that the LED is on when the temperature is above 24 Celsius or below 20 and is off otherwise.
-2. Interpret the code below.
-Create a new script that combines the temperature/humidity sensor with the ultrasonic ranger sensor and the LED.
+2. Consider the circuit [pictured here](grove_ultrasonic_ranger.jpeg) that uses an ultrasonic ranger (range of 0-4 m).
+Interpret the code below.

 ```python
 import time